Vrncanac/home-assistant.io/source/_integrations/axion_dmx.markdown

 - The DMX controller must be on the same network as Home Assistant.
 - The controller should have a static IP or a DHCP reservation.
-- Ensure that firewall settings allow communication on the necessary ports (consult Axion Lighting documentation for specific port requirements).
+- Ensure that firewall settings allow communication on the necessary port 4005.
-- IPv4 is required; IPv6 support is currently unknown.
+- IPv4 is required; IPv6 support is currently unsupported.

 {% include integrations/config_flow.md %}